 Certificates are issued with a non-null subject Distinguished Name (DN) complying with ITU X.500 standards.
-Certificates are issued using the Fully Qualified Domain Name (FQDN) name of the server, service or application that has been confirmed with the Subscriber.
+Non-wildcard SSL Certificates are issued using the Fully Qualified Domain Name (FQDN) name of the server, service or application that has been confirmed with the Subscriber.
+Wildcard SSL Certificates have a wildcard asterisk character for the server name in the Subject field.
 The FQDN or authenticated domain name is placed in the Common Name (CN) attribute of the Subject field and, when applicable, the Subject Alternative Name.